Should You Personalize Your Query Letter?

 To personalize or not to personalize?
 It’s much simpler than you think.

 “Should I personalize my query letter?”
 I get asked this question a lot.
-In almost every interaction I have with querying writers, they always want to if their query letter is personal enough or if they need to include something more personal so that they stand out.
+In almost every interaction I have with querying writers, they want to know if their query letter is personal enough or if they need to include something more personal so they can stand out.

 How personal should you get in a query letter?

-But I can tell you why I like getting a personalized query when I do get them.
+But I can tell you why I like getting a personalized query when I do get one.
 A personalized query shows me two things:

-That you’ve done your research on who I am and my work.
+That you’ve done your research on who I am and my work, and actually think we’d be a good match.

 It gives me further insight into why you think I would be a good fit for you.

 I will also say this: It’s always better to not personalize a query than to say something that isn’t true.
 It’s not a good look to personalize for the sake of personalizing.
-It’s easy to tell if this personal connection you’re referring to is cut from all your other queries.
-I’ve had queries that mentioned my “long track record”.
-I’m a new agent!
-I haven’t announced any deals yet.
-Something like that is a clear giveaway that you either haven’t done your research on me, or you’ve copy-pasted the same query to all agents without checking through your work.
+I’ve received queries that mention my “long track record” or my “long history working with established authors” when I’d only been an agent for six months.
+I haven’t announced any deals yet!
+Something like that is a clear giveaway that the writer either hasn’t done their research or has copied and pasted the same query to all agents without checking their work.
+It’s also a sign that they’re not seriously looking for the right agent for their work.

 If you want to personalize your query letter, here are a few easy ways you can do that:

-“I follow you on Instagram and find your posts on X, Y, Z helpful”
+“I follow you on [social platform] and find your posts on X, Y, Z compelling.”

-“I saw your wishlist call out on [insert social platform] asking for [Y] and I think my book…”
+“I saw your wishlist call out on [insert social platform or website] asking for [X] and I think my book would be a match for you…”

 “I’m a big fan of [insert book or author the agent represents] and was inspired by their work in writing this novel…”

 It’s very simple, really!
-What personalization should do is let the agent know where you came across their work and why you thought of them as a fit for your book.
+What personalization should do is let the agent know where you came across their work, why you thought of them as a fit for your book, and why you think they’re the right person to champion it.
 It’s not meant to be a compliment-fest.
-It’s actually somewhat similar to personalizing your cover letter for a job application.
+We’re not expecting you to stroke our egos; we’re looking for signs that we’d be a good fit for your work.
+It’s actually very similar to personalizing your cover letter for a job application.

-At the end of the day, a well-crafted pitch matters most, but a thoughtful personalization in your query letter can make an impression and show that you’ve taken the time to understand the agent—just make sure it’s genuine and relevant.
+At the end of the day, a well-crafted pitch matters most, but a thoughtful personalization in your query letter can make an impression and show that you’ve taken the time to understand the agent— just make sure that your personalization is genuine and relevant.